What shows up on the Review page

 Accepting creates an introduction record on your Introductions page, attributed to you as the connector, with the two people identified and the context the assistant pulled from your message.

-Dismissing offers: Not actually an intro, Already logged, Wrong people identified.
+Dismissing opens the popover with: Not actually an intro, Already logged, Wrong people identified.

 Introduction received